Series XI - Give & Take - All scenes

 Where am I going to get new kidneys

-three millions years into deep space!
+three million years into deep space!

 Didn't I tell you he'd say that?